SharonneKemboi/Delani-Design-Studio/README.md

 | Message    | The message from the user.   |

 ### Technology & Tools
-* HTML - which was used to develope the structure off the pages.
+* HTML - which was used to develop the structure off the pages.

 * CSS - which was used to style the User Interface.